Jama'at Nusrat al-Islam wal-Muslimin: Founding

 Two leaders sanctioned by the US Treasury's office were named as Ali Maychou and Bah Ag Moussa.
 Moussa was a former Malian army colonel who led an operation in March 2019 against the Malian Armed Forces base in Dioura that killed at least 21 Malian soldiers.
 Maychou was a native of Morocco who had claimed responsibility for a JNIM attack on a military camp that housed Malian troops in Gao, killing dozens.
-The Treasury office said Maychou held an operational role in JNIM's activities, while Moussa acted on behalf of JNIM's leader Iyad Ag Ghaly.
+The Treasury office said Maychou held an operational role in JNIM's activities, while Moussa acted on behalf of JNIM's leader Iyad Ag Ghali.
 In 2021, two additional leaders were designated as Specially Designated Global Terrorists: Sidan Ag Hitta and Salem ould Breihmatt.

-The French government declared that 50 jihadists linked to the al-Qaeda group were killed in central Mali during an operation launched by the French anti-jihadist Barkhane force on 30 October 2020.
-The French force also confiscated arms and material and captured four of the jihadists live, as per French Defense Minister Florence Parly.
-The French authorities also confirmed the death of a key JNIM leader Bah ag Moussa with four of his group.
+On 30 October 2020, the French government declared that 50 JNIM jihadists were killed in central Mali during an operation Barkhane action.
+The French force also confiscated arms and material and captured four of the jihadists live.
+French authorities confirmed the death of a key JNIM leader Bah ag Moussa with four of his group.
 He was in charge of terrorist operations and training new extremist recruits.
-France has deployed more than 5,000 troops in the Sahel region to combat insurgents.